 5pm: Gin tasting at Hastings Distillers

 231 Heretaunga Street East, Hastings

-A welcomed addition to an expanding core of artisanal stores, eateries, taprooms and cellar doors, along a block of Heretaunga Street East.
-Hawke's Bay couple Kate Galloway and David Ramonteu, had a vision and refined plans to transform a former Hastings book store into a craft gin distillery… comparable to a winery cellar door, offering tastings beginning with gin and seasonal specials.
+A welcomed addition to an expanding core of artisanal stores, eateries, taprooms, and cellar doors, along a block of Heretaunga Street East.
+Hawke's Bay couple Kate Galloway and David Ramonteu had a vision and refined plans to transform a former Hastings book store into a craft gin distillery.
+Comparable to a winery cellar door, they offer tastings beginning with gin and seasonal specials.
 Get your ginspiration going here folks, with a hub of energy and a building you’ll want to selfie with.